This Article Will Cover the Following:

 Side Effects of MAT for Xanax

-The side effects of medication-assisted therapy differ depending on the medications used.
-The selective serotonin and norepinephrine reuptake inhibitors used during Xanax addiction treatment can lead to nausea, headache, weight changes, sexual dysfunction, sleep disturbances, and gastrointestinal issues.
-At the same time, the benzodiazepine tapering protocols can cause muscle tension, spasms, rebound anxiety, irritability, and insomnia.
-Note that these side effects can vary from one person to another.
+Side effects of this therapy depend on the medicines used.
+The inhibitors used during Xanax addiction treatment can cause nausea, headache, weight changes, sexual issues, sleep problems, and stomach upset.
+At the same time, the process of slowly reducing benzodiazepines can cause muscle tension, spasms, rebound anxiety, irritability, and insomnia.
+These side effects can be different for each person.

 Admission Process and Treatment Protocol

-Teens undergo an evaluation process before residential treatment to determine the needed level of care and if they are suitable for the program.
-At Key Healthcare, we ask parents to fill out an in-depth assessment about their child (to shed light on their medical history, co-occurring mental health disorders, treatment goals, and Xanax use history) as part of our initial screening process and then invite them into our teen treatment facility to see what we are all about.
-After completing our assessment and considering the teen’s physical and psychological health, support system, and substance abuse patterns, we recommend the teen treatment programs that best fit their condition and its severity.
+Before starting live-in treatment, teens go through an evaluation to find the right level of care.
+At Key Healthcare, we first ask parents to complete a detailed assessment about their child.
+This covers their medical history, other mental health issues, treatment goals, and Xanax use history.
+We then invite them to our teen treatment facility.
+After the assessment, we consider the teen’s health, support system, and substance use patterns.
+Then, we recommend the teen treatment programs that best fit their needs.

 Phases and Duration of Treatment